json-transformations/jsoncut/README.rst

                                     path for the destination key name.
     -d, --del TEXT                  Deletes JSON object members and/or array elements.
-    -a, --any                       Works with --get & --del; instructs jsoncut to ignore any key not found errors.
     -l, --list                      Generates a numbered list of JSON keys;
                                     crawls through all keys in the 1st JSON object found; list doesn't crawl